MPrevide/flowbroker/lib/README.md

 ```
 Now the node will be available on the FlowBroker Dojot's interface.

-**Note:** If you need to change the code from the node, you need to  rebuild the container, push it to the registry, remove the node from dojot and add the new node to dojot again.
+**Note:** If you need to change the code from the node and see it reflected, you need to:  rebuild the container; push it to the registry; remove the node from dojot; and add the node to dojot again.
 Always change the `<image tag>` of the docker image, to force the update and see your changes reflected.

 How to remove a node from Dojot: